complexlogic/flex-launcher/README.md

 Flex Launcher ships with a default config file which is intended strictly for demonstration purposes.
 If you try to start one of the applications, it is possible that nothing will happen because the install path is different on your system, or you don't have the application installed at all.
 See the [configuration file documentation](extra/docs/configuration.md) for instuctions on how to change the menus and settings.

 ### Controls
-The keyboard arrow keys move the cursor left and right.
+The keyboard arrow keys move the highlight cursor left and right.
 Enter selects the current entry, backspace goes back to the previous menu (if applicable), and Esc quits the program.

 #### TV Remotes
 Flex Launcher does not feature built-in decoding of IR or CEC signals.
 If you plan to use a TV remote to control the device, it is assumed that these signals are decoded by the OS or another program and mapped to keyboard presses, which can then be received by Flex Launcher.
 You can also use a hardware-based solution, such as the FLIRC USB device